 Fleur de Sel or Maldon sea salt, to taste

 1 lb uncooked trofie pasta (fresh pasta is best but dry will do too)

 A food processor

 In a large pot, bring salted water to a boil.
-Add all the trofie and cook until al dente, about 8-9 minutes.
-Drain pasta, reserving about 2 cups.
+Add all the trofie to the boiling water and cook until al dente, about 8-9 minutes.
+Drain pasta, reserving about 2 cups of the cooking water.

-While the pasta is cooking, add all your pesto ingredients to the food processor, and blend on medium.
+While the pasta is boiling, add all your pesto ingredients to the food processor, and blend on medium.
 Add salt to taste.
-Your pesto should be a thickened paste and a bright green color.
+Your homemade pesto should be a thickened paste and a bright green color.
 Set aside until the pasta is ready.

 In the clean pasta pot, add in the cooked trofie and the pesto.
 Gently mix well.
 Add the pasta water in 1/2 cup increments until the sauce is emulsified.
 You can add a little more water than you need, as the pasta will soak it up by the time you serve.
 The key is to have the trofie set with enough sauce that it’s not soupy, but also not dry.
 Add in your optional seafood last with a gentle stir.
 Serve immediately.
-Alternatively you can make this ahead and serve it room temperature at a BBQ or even cold.
-This dish is delicious any which way.
+Alternatively you can make this ahead of time and serve it room temperature at a BBQ or even cold, as a pasta salad.
+This trofie al pesto dish is delicious any which way.